collective-soundworks/soundworks/README.md

+## [Note on 2015/01/28: The documentation will be ready within the next few days]

 # Soundworks

 *Soundworks* is a Javascript framework that enables artists and developers to create collaborative music performances where a group of participants distributed in space use their smartphones to generate sound and light through touch and motion.